engdan77/iot_fan_controller/README.md

 Unless you have configured the device you will find a essid fan_control, that you can connect to in which you can then go to http://192.168.4.1 and configure

 - Wifi configuration
 - MQTT, if you enable you need to configure broker etc
 - Trigger temp - the fan will start when above this temp ℃
 - Override time - this is the time in seconds the fan will either be off/on based on manual "button click" or through web-interface or REST-API

+From this interface you can also read the current status of the fan and also the temperature.

 ## REST API <a name="RESTAPI"></a>